WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 - To make a new git tag, you use:
     -`git tag -a v1.0.1 -m "Version message`

-- To push a commit under that tag using:
+- To push the tag use:
     -`git push origin v1.0.1`,

 This then triggers the workflow to build a docker image using the new commit's files, and upload that docker image to DockerHub with the version tag set as `1.0.1`